-Like all universities in the UK, Queen Mary charges two different rates of tuition fees, known as the Home/EU rate and the Overseas rate.
-International students from outside the EU are generally charged the Overseas rate, which is higher, as no Government subsidy is given to universities for international students to help meet the cost of their education.
+Like all universities in the UK, Queen Mary charges two different rates of tuition fees, known as the Home rate and the Overseas rate.
+International students are generally charged the Overseas rate, which is higher, as no Government subsidy is given to universities for international students to help meet the cost of their education.
 Find out how your tuition fee status is assessed.

 Tuition fees can be found on the ‘Fees and Funding’ tab of each of the programme pages as outlined below:

 Like all other UK universities, Queen Mary is bound by legislation and Government regulations on fees.

 Queen Mary's University fee regulations are outlined in this document:University Fee Regulations 2022/23 [PDF 3,687KB]University Fee Regulations 2022/23 [PDF 3,687KB]